 Once installed, all traffic signals are maintained and controlled by the city or county, even on state and US highways.
 Contact the city or county where the signal is located.

-Please report the county, highway and nearest intersection or mile marker to the appropriate ODOT Field Division office.
+Please report the county, highway and nearest intersection or mile marker to the appropriate ODOT Field District office.

 Contact the Office of Management and Enterprise Services, Division of Capital Assets Management or call 405-521-4999.